BSc Hons Degree in Ophthalmic Dispensing - Year Three

-Students study via 'blended learning'.
-This refers to a combination of distance learning, teaching at the College as well as learning in practice.
-Students complete 32 weekly distance learning assignments (all online) and attend the College in Godmersham, Kent, for 2 residential blocks each lasting a fortnight, each academic year.
+Students learn through a variety methods.
+A combination of weekly assignments, teaching at the College as well as learning under an in-practice supervisor.
+Students complete 32 weekly assignments and attend the College in Godmersham, Kent, for 2 residential blocks each lasting a fortnight, each academic year.
 The Degree program also requires students to complete module based assessments including exams, essays and other academic tasks.
-Students also complete in practice tasks to re-enforce and demonstrate the skills learnt.
+Students also complete in practice tasks with their supervisors to re-enforce and demonstrate the skills learnt.

 Students must have successfully completed the Foundation Degree element of the program.
 To those students already in the 2nd Year of the Foundation Degree, we recommend you apply early.
 There is no need to wait for your exam results before applying as we can issue a provisional place.
 Should you not be able to continue into this year, we will issue a refund for any fees paid for the up and coming year.

 Students are required to be working in practice for a minimum of 30 hours per week under a GOC registered supervisor.
 Students must apply to the GOC for student membership and retain this registration, along with complying with all relevant GOC regulations throughout their studies.
 Students must also be ABDO members for the duration of their study.
 The distance learning element of the course requires some essential textbooks.
 The booklist is available at the bottom of this page as well as the prices through ABDO College Bookshop.

 Course start date